 Remember the workshop I went to in 2012?
 I mentioned it briefly in my entry “The Colours of Queenstown” – well, the photos on that post weren’t from the workshop itself.
 Those images were taken at the Queenstown Botanic Gardens and I think Jackie had time to spare so, while waiting, she showed me various ways to use my camera.
 The actual workshop was held at Skippers Canyon.

 Two years ago, sometime in April 2012, I attended a photography workshop at Queenstown (obviously one of my most favourite places here in New Zealand) and though I was initially concerned about the costs it involved – at the end of the workshop, I felt that it was the 4 hour session was well worth the expense.
-I learned a lot (whether or not I’ve put my knowledge to good use is another question altogether) … Continue reading The Colours of Queenstown
+I learned a lot (whether or not I’ve put my knowledge to good use is another question altogether) and it was a completely unforgettable experience.
+It just opened up a whole new realm of photography.
+I just saw Queenstown in a whole new different light (and colour palette).

 Went to the South Island again earlier in the year and spent the long weekend (I think it was Wellington Anniversary Weekend) up at Wanaka.
 While at Wanaka, I was fortunate enough to have been able to visit an honest-to-goodness working vineyard!
 I think I was there on a Sunday which is why the place is deserted.
-It wasn’t the “Walk In The Clouds” type … Continue reading Vineyard at Wanaka
+It wasn’t the “Walk In The Clouds” type of sprawling vineyard but it was one just the same.
+Was quite excited about it because I’ve never really been this close to grapes on a vine.
+Well, mama has some grapes in her garden, but that doesn’t count. 😛

 YUZH!
 I’ve finally managed to find the time to write about something.
 I had meant to blog about Arrowtown last Wednesday but, for some reason, the temperature dropped and all of a sudden, it became too cold for my body to function.
 I had all these ideas going through my head but my feet and fingers just wanted to feel the warmth of my electric blanket.
 It’s really quite chilly – it’s much colder now than this time last year.
 Brrr ….